 “Hmmm.
 Skinny dipping in Dott’s hottub during the blizzard.
 Turning off all the lights.
 More than one full moon that night.
 Denise was there too.
 What a trip.
 And Lizzy at Phil’s birthday party.”

 “That all you got?
 Spin-the-bottle at Phil’s party?
 You counting that?”
-Going lip-to-lip with Liz was arbitrary and capricious, and certain to never happen again.
+Going lip-to-lip with Liz was arbitrary and capricious, and unlikely to happen again.

 “OK, skip that.
 Suppose it has been a slow start.”
 Not that Frank is any great shakes in that department.

 We are students at Mill Hill, a country day school in an old manor house on Long Island, halfway between Bayville, where I live, and Cold Spring Harbor, Frank’s home.
 Started in fourth grade, him a year later.
 Eighth grade is the end of the line for boys; off to prep school somewhere, Jersey, New England, out of the ‘rents hair.

 Mill Hill does go to ninth grade for girls for some reason, a situation ripe with potential.
 Frank is clean in.
 Just the sort to appeal to a mature girl.
 Almost full-size at five-foot-eight, brown bangs and eyes, and a permanent smirk.
 Wears the standard-issue uniform.
 We are interchangeable with our friends.
 Blazer, khakis, loafers.
 Hand-me-downs from Brooks Brothers.
 One less thing to worry about.

 “Been to the club yet?”